 The school is committed to providing students with the framework necessary for success in school and life.
 As incoming freshman, students take the Career Success Strategies course, which is presented from a self-discovery perspective, allowing students to discover and integrate personal skills and characteristics sought after by employers.
 Students are presented with life coping skills strategies as well as college success tips.
 During this course, the student services advisor meets one on one with each student in order to negotiate any special needs to ensure success.

-Great Lakes Institute of Technology faculty and staff are committed to helping the student to succeed academically.
+Great Lakes Institute of Technology offers advisement to all students for any academic matter students wish to discuss.
+Staff and faculty will assist students in developing solutions to challenges they may experience during the course of their training.
 Tutoring and additional assistance is available at no additional cost to any currently enrolled student.
 Students wishing to use this service must contact the department Program Director to make arrangements.

 Great Lakes Institute of Technology does not offer non-credit, remedial courses.
 No grades or credit will be issued for the additional assistance, nor will the time spent on academic assistance or tutoring be counted in the maximum timeframe to complete the program.

 Students experiencing personal problems unrelated to their education will be referred to qualified counselors or agencies outside the school where they can receive assistance.
 See the Student Services Coordinator for assistance in resolving issues such as housing, transportation, and child care issues.

 The Library/Learning Resource Center (LRC) is designed to support the research activities of students and faculty by providing collections of resources in a wide range of topics.
 Currently, this includes more than 1,200 textbooks and reference books as well as databases in electronic format through the GALE eLibrary.
 This online database can be accessed from any computer, both in and out of school.
 Student access extends from enrollment through graduation.